Urobotos/Sandworm/CONTRIBUTING.md

 - Go to the this **Urobotos/Sandworm** repository.
 - Click on "Pull Requests".
 - Click "New pull request".
-- Select your fork and branch.
+- Select your edited fork and branch (sandworm-fix branch in this example).
 - Write a short description of your changes and submit the PR.

 <br>